wiztools/xmltime/README.md

 When empty date-time values are encountered in XML, there are two ways to handle it:

-1. Unmarshall parse error: This will terminate the XML parsing.
+1. Unmarshal parse error: This will terminate the XML parsing.
 2. Assign a beginning date (since it's NOT possible to assign `nil` to struct instances in Go).

 The default behavior of this library is to error out the parsing, which is the option 1 above.
 If you want to use the library as described in option 2, you need to set an internal flag to the package: